mpeeples2008/ArchNetSci/_book/index.md

 #> This is vegan 2.6-2
 ```

 Now we can use not just the base R functions, but also the functions within the `vegan` package.
-Within the vegan package one particularly useful function is called `diversity()` which allows us to calculate all manner of common diversity measures.
+Within this package one particularly useful function is called `diversity()` which allows us to calculate all manner of common diversity measures.
 Remember to check `?diversity` if you want to learn more about the package and its arguments.
 Let's give it a try by creating a vector and then calculating two different diversity indices on that vector:

 ```r